Bruce Campbell (barrister): Legal career

 On demobilisation Campbell was called to the bar at the Inner Temple.
 He practised in family law, principally on the Northern circuit, and served on the Bar Council from 1956 to 1960 and from 1965 to 1970.
 He was appointed Queen's Counsel in 1964.

 By-election candidate

 An active member of the Conservative Party, Campbell fought the seat of Manchester Gorton at the 1955 general election.
 He fought Oldham West in the 1966 election, and when the sitting Labour MP Leslie Hale announced his retirement due to ill health, Campbell was a natural choice for the local Conservative Association.
-The by-election campaign took place at a time when the Labour government of Harold Wilson was unpopular and Campbell criticised the government for cutting back on the motorway programmes and for their incomes policy.
+The constituency's 1968 by-election campaign took place at a time when the Labour government of Harold Wilson was unpopular and Campbell criticised the government for cutting back on the motorway programmes and for their incomes policy.
 Many senior Conservatives travelled to Oldham to support Campbell, as a victory was thought possible.